bluek8s/kubedirector/doc/virtual-clusters.md

 #### DEPLOYING VIRTUAL CLUSTERS

 The "deploy/example_clusters" directory contains examples of YAML files that can be used to create virtual clusters that instantiate the defined app types.
-Currently these virtual clusters must be created in the same namespace as the KubeDirector deployment (a restriction that should be relaxed in some future release).
+Currently these virtual clusters can be created in any namespace of the K8s platform where KubeDirector is running.

 For example, this would create an instance of a virtual cluster from the spark221e2 app type:
 ```bash